How To Embroider a T-Shirt- A DIY Tutorial

 T-shirt (thicker material works best)

-Wash away stabilizer (I like Sulky Fabri-Solvy)
+Wash away stabilizer (I like Sulky Fabri-Solvy) or stick and stitch patterns.

 Let’s embroider a t-shirt!